• Skip to main content

 Optional: extra red chili flakes and lemon zest.

-Note: you could use only kale but adding an extra herb like fresh basil or sage help to counteract kale's bitter flavor.
+Note: you could use only kale, but adding an extra herb like fresh basil or sage helps to counteract kale's bitter flavor.

 In a nutshell, you need to wash your raw kale and then: